-- 3.1: The Reviewer recommends expressing a 'crosswalk' to course learning objectives. eg, map the activity/assessment to the course objectives more clearly.
+3.1: The Reviewer recommends expressing a 'crosswalk' to course learning objectives. eg, map the activity/assessment to the course objectives more clearly.
 Obviously, this requires further development of the course objectives and the course activities/assessments.
 The assessments/activities were indicated in very broad terms.
-Consider developing/expressing these in more detail. - 3.2: The grading policy/rubric is stated in the syllabus, - 3.3: These criteria could have been expressed with more detail using a descriptive rubric. - 3.4: There was a good variety of assessment strategies for this course.
+Consider developing/expressing these in more detail.

+3.2: The grading policy is stated in the syllabus.
+Excellent secondary document expressing the rubric used for grading.

+3.3: These criteria could have been expressed with more detail using a descriptive rubric.

+3.4: There was a good variety of assessment strategies for this course.
 The application of the technology is well considered.
 The application of the knowledge transfer is balanced between active learning and standardized assessment.
-The Reviewer commends this course design. - 3.5: Reviewer was not able to locate any evidence of tracking learning progress. (e.g., Circle back activities, mastery learning pathways, etc.) However, course activities appear to build on one another providing scaffolding.
+The Reviewer commends this course design.

+3.5: Reviewer was not able to locate any evidence of tracking learning progress. (e.g., Circle back activities, mastery learning pathways, etc.) However, course activities appear to build on one another - providing scaffolding.